 Nancy was influenced by the growing trend of microsurgery and with Drs.
 Ralph Manktelow and Ron Zuker helped to create the city’s first replantation team.
 Her interest in microvascular surgery led to her performing the first penile replantation in Canada in 1980.
 Her interests in research and the pursuit of academia started early and remained an undying passion with Nancy.
 In that era, the concept of the Surgeon-Scientist was in its embryonic state and Nancy’s career trajectory is a testament to its importance in academic surgery.

-Nancy’s contributions to the research profile of Plastic and Reconstructive Surgery cannot be overstated.
+Nancy’s contributions to the research profile and well-being of the Division of Plastic, Reconstructive and Aesthetic Surgery cannot be overstated.
 At a local level, for years she continued to run research supper clubs at her house allowing opportunities for the research community here at the University of Toronto to get together in a collaborative and collegial fashion.
-Nancy has been a lifelong supporter of the Plastic Surgery Research Council and brought this remarkable meeting to Toronto in 1992 where she was the Chair.
+Nancy was a lifelong supporter of the Plastic Surgery Research Council and brought this remarkable meeting to Toronto in 1992 where she was the Chair.
 She had an unprecedented track record of attending the Canadian Society of Plastic Surgeon’s annual meetings.

-Nancy’s outstanding and remarkable career in Plastic and Reconstructive Surgery at the University of Toronto was recognized in 2016 with the Chair’s Lifetime Achievement Award and also by the Canadian Society of Plastic Surgeons with the Lifetime Achievement Award in at their annual meeting in 2017.
-Dr. McKee retired in 2016 after 37 years in clinical practice.
+Nancy’s outstanding and remarkable career in Plastic and Reconstructive Surgery at the University of Toronto was recognized in 2016 with the Chair’s Lifetime Achievement Award and by the Canadian Society of Plastic Surgeons with the Lifetime Achievement Award in at the annual meeting in 2017.